a jenkins command-line tool

 You can also reference jobs from the jenksrc by name, using the job code syntax.
 The job code syntax looks like:

 For example, here’s how to get information about the latest build of a job by job code:

 Ones of Jenks’ goals is to follow the Unix philosophy of doing one thing and doing it well.
 By being a modular part and supporting stdin, it’s possible to chain Jenks with other commands.

-For example, here’s a command that only lists status whose host or jobs match a specific regex:
+For example, here’s a command that only lists status of jobs whose host or job name match a specific regex:

 $ jenks -l | grep "foo" | cut -d ' ' -f 1 | jenks 0: localhost, foo (last build #7) SUCCESS

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.